RitamPatra/virtual-sensor-hub/README.md

 - **Logging & verification**
   All samples and alerts are appended to `data/hub.log` (human-readable framed lines).
 A Python validator (`tools/check_log.py`) inspects the log to verify expected sample counts and alerts for automated testing.

+- **Analysis & Visualizations**
+  The logs are analysed by `tools/parse_logs.py` and visualizations (histogram + timseries) are generated for all three sensors, along with a timeline of alerts and a CSV summarizing the sensor readings.

 ## Prerequisites
 Run in **WSL2 (Ubuntu)** or any Linux environment with: